Ural Airlines Flight 1383

 Ural Airlines Flight 1383 was a scheduled flight from Sochi/Adler to Omsk in Russia.
-On 12 September 2023, the Airbus A320-214 operating the flight and carrying 159 passengers and 6 crew made an emergency landing in a field.
+On 12 September 2023, the Airbus A320 operating the flight and carrying 159 passengers and 6 crew made an emergency landing in a field.
 Everyone on board survived and no injuries were reported.

 Incident

 While on its final approach to Omsk, the crew initiated a go-around and reported a hydraulic failure affecting the brakes.
-They diverted to Novosibirsk, which has longer runways (3600 m compared to 2500 m).
+They diverted to Novosibirsk, which has longer runways (3600 m compared to Omsk's 2500 m).
 The distance between the two airports is about 600 km.
 However, the landing gear door remained open due to the hydraulic failure, resulting in increased fuel consumption exacerbated by strong headwinds.
 Possibly unable to reach Novosibirsk, the crew selected an open field for an emergency landing.
 The aircraft landed near the village of Kamenka, about 180 km from Novosibirsk.

 It was suggested that the incident occurred as a result of Russian airlines having difficulty providing their planes with spare parts due to international sanctions on Russia as a result of the Russian invasion of Ukraine.
 However, Ural Airlines denied using any non-certified spare parts.

 Ural Airlines stated that the aircraft sustained minor damage but would "most likely be able to fly in the future" after repairs to the landing gear attachment points in particular.
-The engines ingested "a small quantity of soil" and would need some fan blades to be replaced.
+The engines ingested "a small quantity of soil" and some fan blades reportedly needed to be replaced.